-1. If the student has no grades below a "C" and has no missing work (homework, projects, quizzes or tests) they will be removed from Academic Probation.

-2. If the student has any grade below a "C" or has any missing work, then the student will remain on Academic Probation and loses the ability to participate in extracurricular activities until the grades are at or above "C" level and there is no missing work.
+- 1. If the student has no missing work (homework, projects, quizzes or tests) they will be removed from Academic Probation. - 2.
+If the student has any missing work, then the student will remain on Academic Probation and loses the ability to participate in extracurricular activities until there is no missing work.

 Exceptions to the above policies may be made for students with recognized learning disabilities and/or extenuating circumstances.
+These circumstances may include but are not limited to a prolonged illness, death of an immediate family member.
 Said exceptions will be based on personal student data.
 The Principal will handle exceptions with input from appropriate faculty members.
 The decision of the Principal is final.

 NOTE: At any time, it is the school or parent's/guardian's responsibility to remove a student from any extra-curricular activity if they feel such action will be of benefit to the growth and development of the student.
-The school Principal reserves the right to suspend any student whose behavior or academic performance warrants immediate intervention between reviews.
+The school will support a parent's choice.
+The Principal reserves the right to suspend any student whose behavior or academic performance warrants immediate intervention between reviews.